Off‐grid solar power and internet provision

 Dynamic sensor on cookstoves to encourage and reinforce healthy behaviour change

 Household air pollution accounts for nearly three million deaths annually, largely among women and children in developing countries.
-Portland State University's (PSU) TRANSFORM work is using a human centred design approach to identify messages and triggers that may improve households in Rwanda’s consistent and exclusive use of a propane cookstove, provided as part of a health efficacy study.
+This projest uses a human centred design approach to identify messages and triggers that may improve households in Rwanda’s consistent and exclusive use of a propane cookstove, provided as part of a health efficacy study.

 The aim of this TRANSFORM project is to assess whether dynamic sensors that provide feedback to users on household air pollution levels increase adoption of clean cooking behaviour and discourage traditional stove use.
 Each household has been provided with a liquefied petroleum gas (LPG) stove.